IMAGINARY/hilbert-gallery-viewer/README.md

 ## Funding

-This package is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Lively Exhibition.
+This package is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Kulturgut Fastnacht digital (Lively Exhibition).
 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).
+Further
-Further information: www.museum4punkt0.de
+information: www.museum4punkt0.de

 ![Logo of the Federal Government Commissioner for Culture and the Media][logo-bmk]
 ![Logo of NeustartKultur][logo-neustartkultur]